fibur/appdeployer/README.md

 ## Installation using Qt Creator

-1) Clone, and build AppDeployer using the "Release" kit.
+1) Clone, and build AppDeployer using the "Release" kit of Qt version, that is >= 5.15.
 You also need to run *windeployqt* on the built executable, to make it work.
 2) While in your app's project, in Qt Creator go to *Options* > *Kits*
 ![Step1](assets/install-screens/step1.png)
 3) Clone your kit, and name it, so you can remember it.